joshwalawender/KeckODL/README.md

 - `SkyStar`: Identical to the above `StarSky` pattern except that it begins at the "sky" position.
 - `StarSkyStar`: Similar to the above two patters except it contains two "star" positions for each "sky" position yielding a greater fraction of time on target.

-Many standard spectroscopic patterns which would be used to dither along a slit such as ABBA, ABB'A', mask nod, etc. are not part of the ODL, but are unique to each instrument because they must be aware of the instrument's slit based reference frame in order to make their telescope moves.
+Many standard spectroscopic patterns which would be used to dither along a slit such as ABBA, ABB'A', mask nod, etc. are not part of the generic ODL, but are unique to each instrument because they must be aware of the instrument's slit based reference frame in order to make their telescope moves.
+Thus they are contained in the particular sub-package for that instrument.

 #### Telescope Offsets

-Each of the offsets in an Offset Pattern consistes of a Telescope Offset which consists of:
+Each of the offsets in an Offset Pattern consistes of a Telescope Offset which describes the amount of the mode to be made, the frame in which it should be made, whether the move is relative or absolute, and whether the telescope should be guided at that position.
+See the docstring for `keckODL.offset.TelescopeOffset` for details.

-- `dx`: an offset (in arcseconds) in the X direction
-- `dy`: an offset (in arcseconds) in the Y direction
-- `dr`: an offset (in degrees) of rotation
-- `frame`: the frame in which the offset is made (see below)
-- `relative`: a boolean value indicating whether the offset is to be made relative to the current position or is an absolute offset (relative to the original target position).
-- `posname`: A name for the position
-- `guide`: a boolean value indicating whether to guide at that position

 #### Frame